Tips for Travellers

 • Travellers Cheques exchange rates are lower than for cash, and most hotels and safari operators won’t accept them as direct payment.

-Tip recommendations
+Tip recommondation

 Despite receiving good salaries, paying tips as a way of saying “thank you” for a service is a common practice expected in East Africa.
 Naturally, as this is a “tip”, these recommendations can be altered.

-On Safari per group per day USD
+On safari per group per day USD

 Driver guide 15–20